sanjanapatil01/interview_backend/README.md

 ---

 ## Development Notes

-* AI evaluation logic is in `service/ai_model.py`
+* AI evaluation logic is implemented in `service/ai_model.py`
-* Session lifecycle handled in `interview_session.py`
+* Interview session lifecycle is handled in `service/interview_session.py`
-* LLM prompts and evaluation rules are configurable
+* LLM loading and prompt handling is managed in `service/llm_model.py`
-* Designed to integrate with external Node.js backend
+* Designed to integrate with an external Node.js backend

 ---